apache/spark/CONTRIBUTING.rst

     It will help you make sure you do not break the build with your PR and that you help increase coverage.

+-   Follow our project's `Coding style and best practices`_.

+    These are things that aren't currently enforced programtically (either because they are too hard or just not yet done.)

 -   `Rebase your fork <http://stackoverflow.com/a/7244456/1110993>`__, squash
     commits, and resolve all conflicts.